antonis-adraktas/CV/CV.md

 - ## Electrical Engineer in CERN, Geneva/Switzerland
      September 2014-August 2017

-    - Electromagnetic simulations with 􀁾nite elements software (Opera 2D and 3D)
+    - Electromagnetic simulations with finite elements software (Opera 2D and 3D)
     - Designing electrical models of kicker magnets and Pulse Forming Networks in Pspice
     - Optimizing designs of various kicker magnets across the CERN complex